fieldtrip/website/tutorial/cluster_permutation_timelock.md

 If you are interested in parametric tests in FieldTrip, you can read the [Parametric and non-parametric statistics on event-related fields](/tutorial/eventrelatedstatistics) tutorial.
 If you are interested in how to do the same statistics on time-frequency representations, you can read the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorial.

-If you would like to read more about issues related to statistical analysis, you can read the following as well:
+If you would like to read more about statistical analysis, you can look at the following FAQs:

-FAQ
 {% include seealso tag1="faq" tag2="statistics" %}
 {% include seealso tag1="faq" tag2="cluster"    %}
 {% include seealso tag1="faq" tag2="neighbour"  %}

-Example script
+and example scripts:

 {% include seealso tag1="example" tag2="statistics" %}
 {% include seealso tag1="example" tag2="cluster"    %}
 {% include seealso tag1="example" tag2="neighbour"  %}